 Hidalgo County: All 8 COVID-related deaths were unvaccinated individuals

-All eight people who reportedly died due to COVID-19 were unvaccinated, Hidalgo County said in its Tuesday COVID-19 report.
+All 8 people who reportedly died due to COVID-19 were unvaccinated, Hidalgo County said in its Friday COVID-19 report.

-Seven men and one woman died as a result of the virus, according to the Hidalgo County Health and Human Services Department.
-The youngest were three men in their 40s from Mission, San Juan and an undisclosed city.
+One man and seven women died as a result of the virus, according to the Hidalgo County Health and Human Services Department.
+The youngest was a woman in her 20s from McAllen.

+Since the pandemic began, 3,347 people have died as a result of the virus.

-Of the 133 new COVID-19 cases reported in Hidalgo County, 35 cases are among children ages 0-11.
+In their latest report, the county also reported 314 new cases of the disease.
+Of those cases, 129 are among children ages 0-11.

 The people who tested positive are in the following age groups: